 You should discuss your desired look and lifestyle with your surgeon.
 He or she can then inform you of all the available surgical options to best suit your body type and proportions.
 Your surgeon will take your medical history, conduct some routine examinations and take measurements to determine whether you are a suitable candidate for your desired procedure.

 How long is the consultation?

 Your consultation will last approximately 45 minutes.
-We do our best to address any concerns or questions you may have during this time.
 If you require additional time or a secondary consult, please let one of our friendly Cosmetic Consultants know.
-Additional consultation fees may apply.
+Additional fees may apply.

 What do I bring to the consultation?

 If you are having a breast augmentation, please bring a sports bra with no padding or underwire and a tight singlet so that your measurements can be taken.

 For all procedures, please also bring photos that you like or dislike the look of.

 Can I book my surgery in at any time?

 Our surgeons can sometimes be booked out months in advance.
 To secure your date of surgery, you may wish to book in your date of surgery prior to booking your consultation.
 Many of our patients prefer this option as it assists in planning work, leave and child care arrangements.